qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 By far the biggest efficiency booster is going to be `<Tab>` completion.
 `<Tab>` completion allows us to fill in completions to things like commands or paths to files on our system by using the `<Tab>` key on our keyboard.
-There are innumerable use cases for tab completion but let's try to think of it in simple terms.
+There are countless use cases for tab completion but let's try to think of it in simple terms.
 Up until now if we wanted to change our directory we first used `ls` to show the contents of our current working directory, and then we used `cd` and typed the directory name in fully to navigate to that directory.

 With `<Tab>` completion we can simply type `cd<Tab>` to open up the completion menu.
-You will see a list of candidate directories of which you can cycle through by using `<Tab>` again.
+You will see a list of candidate directories which you can cycle through by using `<Tab>` again.
 You can even further filter the results down by continuing to type letters to narrow the list of candidates.